 How do you know if crayfish eggs are fertilized?
-Fertilized eggs are black in color, but as time goes, they will change to yellowish/white splotches.
-Soon those splotches will develop into eyes of the babies.
+Fertilized eggs are black in color, but as time goes on, they will change to yellowish/white splotches.
+Soon those splotches will develop into the eyes of the babies.
 This will indicate the eggs are fertile and are very close to hatching.

-The truth is, crayfish does not give birth nor lay eggs like some other animals, their method of egg laying is amazing.
+The truth is, crayfish do not give birth nor lay eggs like some other animals, their method of egg-laying is amazing.

 At this stage, anything could attack her, even her fellow crayfish and once her prey fishes may turn to her predators.